Skip to content

 The rule at Rochester

-Rochester displaces institutional grants first.
-In plain dollar terms, that means a $5,000 outside award shrinks institutional grant by $5,000 first, so the family pays the same.
+Rochester displaces loans first, then work-study.
+In plain dollar terms, that means a $5,000 outside award shrinks the federal loan offer by $5,000 before any grant is touched.

 Source: https://www.rochester.edu/financial-aid/wp-content/uploads/2025/07/FA-Handbook-2025-26.pdf